cstimkong/forecast/README.md

 - TypeScript 5.9

-- node-gyp

-- Libev

-- Python 3.9 or later

-### Content
+### Other Supplementaries

-- The `curated_datasets` directory contains the NPM packages that are from Ferreira et al.'s works (we also check them manually).
+- The `benchmark1` directory contains the NPM packages that are from prior works and the detected results.

-- `npm_packages.json` is the package list that are used in our evaluation.
+- The `benchmark2` directory contains the package list that are used in our evaluation and the detected results.

-- The `curated_vul.csv` is the information of the vulnerabilitys in the curated datasets and the detection results.

-- The `vul_inthewild.csv` contains the vulnerabilities detected in the wild collected from npm.

-### Installation

-1. Install node gyp from `npm`

-2. Install Build Tools (Visual Studio Build Tools on Windows, or Xcode Application / Command Line Tools on macOS, or GCC on general UNIX/Linux systems)

-3. Install Neo4j

-4. Build libev

-5. Using node gyp build the project

 ### References